yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 forum = 0
 +++

 Hola yuz-ers!
-Here we are with May’s progress report, with dozens of additions to discuss.
+Wee bring you May's progress report, with dozens of additions to discuss.
-This month we include kernel changes, input and UI improvements, graphical fixes, the saga of the legendary *dot*, and even free extra VRAM!
+These include kernel changes, input and UI improvements, graphical fixes, the saga of the legendary *dot*, and even free extra VRAM!

 <!--more-->

 ## Pokémon Snap, but it’s New

-`New Pokémon Snap`’s release left us with tons of work to do to make the game playable.
+`New Pokémon Snap`’s release resulted in tons of work to be done to make the game playable.
 To begin with, Snap experiences crashes during gameplay, an issue [epicboy](https://github.com/ameerj) was not happy about.
 Now, yuzu has an optimized fast path for `uniform bindings`, the conditions to take advantage of it are that buffers must be both small and *non-null*.
 Turns out, null buffers managed to skip this check, causing stabilities along the way.